SarojPandian/-Push-Button-Counter/README.md

    - An open-source software used for writing, compiling, and uploading code to Arduino boards.
 It supports embedded C/C++ programming with many built-in libraries, simplifying the process of working with peripherals like buttons and LCDs.

 3. Hex File Generator
-   -The Arduino IDE was used to compile the sketch into a .hex file, which was then loaded into the Proteus Arduino model for simulation.
+   - The Arduino IDE was used to compile the sketch into a .hex file, which was then loaded into the Proteus Arduino model for simulation.

 ## Components